 Before Lady Trevelyan set to work on the gardens that now make up Taormina’s main park, she lived on the islet connected by a white sand isthmus to Isola Bella beach.

 When (rather than “if”) you make your way down by the cable car that connects Isola Bella to the town, you’ll be drawn to explore the island which has a house that used to belong to the Scottish noblewoman.
 Rumor has it that she was essentially banished from the UK after having been romantically involved with Queen Victoria’s son.

 Whatever the truth, it’s undeniable that Trevelyan was a keen gardener.
 The island is now a protected nature reserve, preserving her mixed plantings of foreign and indigenous species.
-It’s a joy to explore, feeling the cooling sea breezes, and listening to the lap of the sea against the rocks.
+One of the most romantic places in Italy, it’s a joy to explore, feeling the cooling sea breezes, and listening to the lap of the sea against the rocks.

 The isthmus comes and goes with the tides, but whether it’s there or not Isola Bella is an undeniably lovely arrangement of Italian beach, turquoise shallows, and an exotically foliaged island.